 - 1. Defining the Field and Identifying the Case Study Rural / Urban / Physical / Human / Environmental. - 2.
 Designing the Field Report Aims and Objectives, Methodology, Analysis, Interpretation and Writing the Report.
-(Field Report Page Limit no more 50 pages and type by Computer) - Marks for practical Examination (40), Attendance (4) and Continuous Evaluation (6)
+(Field Report Page Limit not more 50 pages and typed by Computer) - .
+Viva-voce, Laboratory Note Book Evaluation and Attendance (5+6+4=15 Marks)